 It is so much easier to organize your home if you give yourself manageable tasks.
 We are pleased to announce a new monthly column by Suburbs 101 contributor, Maura Fitzgerald: How to Tackle Your Whole House Throughout The Year Without Becoming Overwhelmed.
 This month, Maura shows us how to organize your closet.

 The closet is the most requested space for us to organize – by far.
-And that’s because it poses the biggest challenge in terms of getting and staying organized.
+And that’s because the closet poses the biggest challenge in terms of getting and staying organized.
 That said, there is an easy to follow formula for accomplishing closet organization successfully.
-Spring means a fresh start so decide to tackle this space by following the 6 steps below.
+Maura shows us to how to organize your closet by following the 6 steps below.

-Step 1 is ALWAYS pull every single item out.
+Step 1 to organizing your closet is to pull every single item out.
 That is always Step 1 of organizing!
 Make sure you reserve enough time (and energy) to complete the project of pulling every single item out of your closet.

 Suburbs 101 participates in affiliate programs including Amazon Associates Program and may earn from qualifying purchases.